Book a boat or jetski for the 2021 season online or via phone at 613-390-2628.

 Reserve a boat or Waverunner for the 2021 season now.
 Call us at 613-390-2628, email at firstname.lastname@example.org or use the 'Contact' form at the bottom of this page.
 We are located at 16621 Hwy 7 in Perth, Ontario.
 All boats and Waverunners are on trailers ready to be towed to the lake of your choice and delivery is available.
 To view our current inventory of boats and Waverunners we have available, click here - http://perthboatrentals.ca/boats

 -Rental times are from 9:00am to 5:30pm daily.
-Special arrangements outside these times can be arranged.
-Delivery and pickup is also available for an additional charge of $.90 cents per km each way.
+Special arrangements outside these times can be arranged depending on our availability.
+Delivery and pickup is also available for an additional charge of $.90 cents per km ($1.00 for pontoons) each way depending on our availability.
+We cannot offer delivery service on single day rentals in late June, July and August.
 A late fee for boat drop off will be $40.00 per half hour charged to customer.
 Please return at agreed time.
 Pleasure craft licenses are mandatory for our Canadian customers and to rent a pontoon boat, fishing boat or Waverunner.
 For our American customers, written proof of competency (boat license) from their own state and country is required.
-Minimum rental period of 2 days applicable in July and August on fishing and pontoon boats with the exception of bowriders, they are a 2 day minimum rental term all summer.
+There is a 1 day minimum rental term on Waverunners and fishing boats.
+Pontoon boats are a minimum rental period of 2 days applicable in late June, July and August.
+Bowriders are a 2 day minimum rental term all summer.

--A NON-REFUNDABLE rental booking deposit is required on all rentals.
-The 14ft to 17ft boat deposit is $100, pontoon and Waverunner deposits are $200 for single day rentals, 50% of total rental fee for multi-day rentals.
+-A NON-REFUNDABLE rental booking deposit of $100 or $200 depending on boat type is required on all rentals.
 There will also be NO REFUND or credit of the deposit due to inclement weather conditions on day of rental.
 Full rental fee is due 1 week prior to rental period and it is also NON-REFUNDABLE.
 Cancellations with less than 14 days written notice are NON-REFUNDABLE.

 -A security deposit of $2500 for all boats or Waverunners via a valid credit card must be provided at time of rental and credit card holder must be present.
 The security deposit is a per boat deposit.
 This is a hold of funds-not a charge to your credit card.
 Please ensure you have adequate room on your credit card for this hold.
 Boats will not be released if a security deposit in cash or credit card cannot be provided at time of rental even if full rental price has been paid in full.
 Full rental fee of boat is still in effect if security deposit is declined due to insufficient funds.
 No refunds of rental fees will be provided.
 To our American customers, please inform your credit card company before you leave for holidays that there will be a security deposit taken of $2500 while you are in Canada by Perth Boat Rentals.

 -Renter is responsible for replacement or repair of any and all damaged or lost components.
 If a boat/Waverunner and/or motor is damaged, please report it right away so it can be addressed to avoid further damage and to ensure the safety of those also on board.
 If the hull sustains damage, a propeller or lower unit is damaged, motor overheating due to mud and/or weed buildup or failure to observe gauges and respond to warning lights and/or buzzers: this is the fault of the operator and repairs for these damages will come out of the security deposit.
+If damage does occur, a dealer could be involved to assist in determination if the damage was due to operator error.
 If damage cost is higher than security deposit, renter is responsible for paying for remainder of repair.
-If there is time left on your rental and damage has made the boat/Waverunner in-operable, no refund or credit for time lost will be given.
+If there is time left on your rental and operator induced damage has made the boat/Waverunner in-operable, no refund or credit for time lost will be given.
 If a prop or other easily repaired item is damaged and repaired during the rental period, a service call fee will be charged to replace damaged components and the damaged component will be billed to renter.
 Perth Boat Rentals uses plastic propellers and each blade is individually replaceable.
 Blades will be replaced after rental period is over if they are damaged and charged to renter.
 If the boat has a mechanical failure that is not operator induced, a refund for time lost will be given or a replacement unit will be substituted in its place.
 At Perth Boat Rentals discretion, a ‘depreciation’ value may be charged for any damage that affects the future resale value of the boat, motor and trailer.
 This amount can vary due to extent of damage and will be determined by Perth Boat Rentals.
 Abuse of the boat will not be tolerated.
 If this happens, the rental term will end immediately and any time left on your rental will be forfeited and the rental fee will not be refunded.
 HST is in addition to all costs.

 -All boats include a boater safety kit, paddles, anchor and personal floatation devices (life jackets).
 We have adult sized life jackets, junior life jackets (60-90lb), kids sized (30-60lb) and child (20-30lb) life jackets available and will be on a first come first serve basis.
 If additional kids and child life jackets are required, renters will need to provide their own life jackets.
 Canadian Tire is located 3km away, life jackets can be purchased there.